Ballet Intensive Study

 Ages 13-18 (visitors by audition)

 Designed for the serious intermediate and advanced ballet student, this program immerses students in the rigor and daily life of a 21st century professional dancer.
-From company class every morning to learning challenging classical and contemporary repertoire, to being part of the creation of an original ballet, this is a fast-paced and rewarding real-world experience for those seeking to push to the next level of artistry.
+From company class every morning to learning original choreography by the guest artist, to being part of the creation of an original ballet, this is a fast-paced and rewarding real-world experience for those seeking to push to the next level of artistry.

 The program culminates with a full-scale public performance in BalletNova's state-of-the-art Fredgen Theater.
 Students have the opportunity to work with acclaimed international guest faculty and choreographers.
 Visiting students should contact the studio, for audition information.